Introduction to Thermal Metal Spraying

 Thermally sprayed coatings are generally sealed soon after application.

-Although specifications can vary between operators the two main coating systems consist of:
+Although specifications can vary between operators, the two main coating systems consist of:

 1. High-temperature service - Silicone aluminium